Accessibility Resource Center

 Your IEP or 504 plan will not be sent to any college or university unless you send it.
 To obtain academic accommodations, you must register with the Accessibility Resource Center.

-Once you are accepted to 麻豆社区P, contact the ARC or stop by the Oxendine Administrative Building, Room 110.
+Once you are accepted to 麻豆社区P, contact ARC or stop by the Oxendine Administrative Building, Room 110.
 You will receive a packet either given to you or sent through the mail, including an intake form, documentation guidelines and the instructions for your Current Impact Statement.
 Once your information is complete, your file will be given to the Documentation Review Committee.

-Your file and documentation are kept in the ARC and separate from your educational file.
+Your file and documentation are kept in ARC and separate from your educational file.
 No notation is placed on your transcript.

 The Documentation Review Committee determines all academic accommodations.
 Determinations are made based upon your specific disability, your documentation and your needs as outlined in your Current Impact Statement.

-The services at the ARC are confidential and the staff makes every effort to ensure your privacy.
+The services at ARC are confidential and the staff makes every effort to ensure your privacy.
 If you have questions about confidentiality, contact the Accessibility Resource Center.

 Although the choice is ultimately yours, we recommend applying for services and utilizing the accommodations you qualify for so that course material is fully accessible to you.
 If you choose not to use or opt not to implement the accommodations you qualified for, be aware that, should you change your mind, your accommodations are not retroactive.
 In other words, we cannot ask your professors to let you 鈥渞e-do鈥 course material such as tests or assignments.

-Contact the ARC as soon as possible so that we can send you a Housing Application form along with your Intake Packet through which you identify your specific housing needs.
+Contact ARC as soon as possible so that we can send you a Housing Application form along with your Intake Packet through which you identify your specific housing needs.
 The Documentation Review Committee will meet on your application and notify you and Housing and Residence Life of your accommodation.
 You must still contact Housing and Residence Life to secure a room with a deposit.
 We recommend you submit your housing request early since housing is granted on a first-come-first-serve basis.

-Contact the ARC as soon as possible because you may be eligible for temporary services.
+Contact ARC as soon as possible because you may be eligible for temporary services.
 Please note that we do not transport any students around campus whether or not they have a disability.

 Although being pregnant is not in and of itself a disability, there may be extenuating conditions that develop, which ADA may cover.
-Contact the ARC to inquire about your particular situation.
+Contact ARC to inquire about your particular situation.

 We understand the difficulty of learning academic material in a language other than your primary language, but this is not considered a disability under the ADA.
 Contact the Office of Global Engagement to ask if they can assist you.
-However, if you have a documented disability, you may register with the ARC for academic accommodations related to your disability.
+However, if you have a documented disability, you may register with ARC for academic accommodations related to your disability.

 Anyone requiring help with personal and daily living needs must arrange their services.
-For more information, contact the ARC.
+For more information, contact ARC.

 Students should exercise caution when securing the necessary documentation for an ESA on campus.
 Guidance from the Department of Housing and Urban Development in January 2020 notes: